A great dance education begins with the core classes of ballet, tap, and jazz.

 Company: Allison’s Dance Academy Company Dancers will compete in regional and national competitions.
 Competitions give dancers the opportunity to see where they are now, where they have been in the past, and also where they aim to be in the future.
 For dedicated dancers, the satisfaction of an excellent performance is all the motivation they need to work harder to continue improving.
 Dancers will take regular classes at Allison’s Dance Academy and attend workshops held by some of the best instructors in the dance industry.
 Dancers will audition to win the honor of dancing in the company.

-Tiny Tots is a dance class where the kids get to learn the fundamentals of dance through movement and creative activities.
+Tiny Tots is a dance class for 2-year-olds where the kids get to learn the fundamentals of dance through movement and creative activities.
 They will also be learning rhythm, spacial awareness, and basic ballet positions.

 These classes are Children’s Classes for ages 3-4.
 Tutus & Bow Ties is ballet, Tiny Tappers is tap, and Tiny Tumblers is gymnastics.
 Students will be introduced to basic positions and techniques and are given the opportunity to express their individuality through creative movement activities as well as singing and dancing.
 By the end of the year, the students can dance set work independent of the teacher.